DATAMATH CALCULATOR MUSEUM

 Exam acceptance:

-Since the TI-Nspire lacks a QWERTY keyboard it is permitted (as of September 27, 2007) for use on SAT, ACT, PSAT and AP exams.
+Since the TI-Nspire EZ-Spot lacks a QWERTY keyboard it is permitted (as of September 27, 2007) for use on SAT, ACT, PSAT and AP exams.

 Super-sized images: